 Your treatment team will schedule a process for collecting white blood cells (leukapheresis), based on:

-Timing of prior treatments: Since NexCAR19™ uses your T-cells, previous immunotherapies or chemotherapies might impact their quality or quantity.
+Timing of prior treatments: Since CAR-T uses your T-cells, previous immunotherapies or chemotherapies might impact their quality or quantity.
 Your doctor will time the collection and treatment to ensure the best T-cells are available to fight your cancer.

 Considerations